When isometry and equivalence for skew constacyclic codes coincide: Monomial homomorphisms between Petit algebras

 will be of degree one, that is, will be of the form $G=G_{\tau,\alpha}$ for some $\tau\in \Aut(S)$ commuting with $\sigma$, and some $\alpha \in \ring$ that is not a zero divisor. \end{corollary}

-\begin{proof} If $G$ is Hamming weight preserving, then it must send $t$ to an element of Hamming weight $1$, hence it is monomial.
+\begin{proof} If $G$ is Hamming-weight preserving, then it must send $t$ to an element of Hamming-weight $1$, hence it is monomial.
 Further, the coefficient $\alpha$ in this case cannot be a zero divisor, or else there would be some $c\in \ring$ for which $G(ct)=0$.
 By Theorem~\ref{prop:G}, the degree of $G$ cannot be greater than one. \end{proof}

-When $a,b\in \ring_0$, on the other hand, Theorem~\ref{prop:G} gives a plethora of monomial homomorphisms $G:\Sone{a}\to \Sone{b}$ of degree $k>1$.
+When $a,b\in \ring_0$, on the other hand, Theorem~\ref{prop:G} gives a plethora of monomial homomorphisms $G:\mathbb{S}_{t^\de -a}\to \mathbb{S}_{t^\de -b}$ of degree $k>1$.

 \begin{example} Suppose $\os=2,\de=4$ and choose $k=\ell=3$.
 For any $\ring$, and any $r=\alpha \sigma(\alpha)\in N_{\ring/\ring_0}(\ring^\times)$, the map $G=G_{\id,\alpha,3}$ induces an isomorphism

 for any $b\in \ring^\times$. \end{example}